Frequently Asked Questions about HWC Tutoring

 A tutoring session is a conversation about your writing.
 It may involve things like brainstorming, reading aloud, discussing your ideas, or doing some writing.
 You should expect to be an active participant in this conversation.
 Every session we have has two goals: to improve your current work-in-progress and to promote your overall growth as a writer.

 The best way you can prepare for a meeting with a tutor is to consider what you would like to learn from the conversation.
-If you can begin the session by explaining to the tutor what you want to do, what challenges you're encountering, and what you want to learn, we can quickly begin talking about those goals.
+If you can begin the session by explaining to the tutor what you want to write, what challenges you're encountering, and what you want to learn, we can quickly begin talking about those goals.

 If you're working on an assignment for a class, bring a copy of the assignment itself.
 Bring a printed copy of any drafting you've done so far.
-(It is not necessary to have a draft written to have a productive session.)
+(It is not necessary to have a draft written yet to have a productive session.)
 You can also bring your laptop if you feel it would be useful.

 Who can meet with a tutor?